wyobi/cordova-plugin-brother-label-printer/README.md

 You can [read more about Android plugin development for Cordova here](https://cordova.apache.org/docs/en/latest/guide/platforms/android/plugin.html).
 Knowledge of all of these internals is not necessary, but it doesn't hurt to be familiar either.

 Read here to [learn how to use Cordova Plugins](https://cordova.apache.org/docs/en/latest/guide/cli/index.html#add-plugins).

-If you still have questions, please use the [issue tracker](https://github.com/3screens/cordova-brother-label-printer/issues).
-Please look at existing issues, and if your question is not answered yet, feel free to open a new issue and I'm happy to assist.

 ## Target mobile printers: